 ‘Whoever believes in me, as the Scripture has said, streams of living water will flow from within him.”
 By this he meant the Spirit, whom those who believed in him were later to receive.’
 John 7:38-39

-As the years go by, and as The Hunk and I visit from church to church, we recognise that many Christians have a limited knowledge and experience of the Holy Spirit— similar to the ‘box’ I described above.
+As the years go by, and as my husband and I visit from church to church, we recognise that many Christians have a limited knowledge and experience of the Holy Spirit— similar to the ‘box’ I described above.

 This is not surprising when you consider that there are two contexts in which we primarily teach on the ministry of the Holy Spirit in our churches today.

 - Discipleship, where the infilling and baptism of the Spirit is taught in the context of spiritual growth

 - Spiritual Gifts and ministry in the church